j-pettit/pfinance/README.md

 ## TODO list (incomprehensive)
 - add content
   - decide what content we actually want in this.
 Just functions?
 Models?
-- make the tests a thing that actually works
-  - need to decide on testing style
-- decide on a style guide/best practices for variable names, etc.
-- get this thing actually hosted on PyPI/installable with pip
 - add a requirements.txt for packages

 ## Stuff in the venv